Table of Contents

 The one quirk to this banjolele worth noting is the Jack socket is on the upper side of the body for a right-handed strummer.
 It is a little unusual and although it does not spoil any enjoyment or function; it’s worth mentioning.

 - Hot Dot Pickup

 You Can Buy Gold Tone Concert Banjo Ukulele at the Links Below!

 6. Deering Goodtime Banjo Concert Ukulele

 Typically known as a banjolele, simply strum just a few chords and you’ll be taken to a land without the stress and distractions of the day-by-day routine.
-The nylon strings make playing easy in your fingers and the small dimension and light weight let you take this banjolele with you actually anywhere – the beach, the workplace, camping, boating – you name it!
+The nylon strings make playing easy on your fingers and the small dimension and light weight let you take this banjolele with you actually anywhere – the beach, the workplace, camping, boating – you name it!

 The concert scale and full-dimension 11” rim produce a splendid warm yet noticeably louder and fuller sound across the perfectly balanced Aquila Super Nylgut strings.
-These tonal characteristics are solely further enhanced, not only by the naturally warm renaissance head however by the addition of the patented bridge plate, which will increase sustain while reducing unwanted bass frequencies.
+These tonal characteristics are solely further enhanced, not only by the naturally warm renaissance head but by the addition of the patented bridge plate, which will increase sustain while reducing unwanted bass frequencies.

 Whether or not you’re a seasoned ukulele or banjo player or just searching for something new and thrilling to learn, the Goodtime is a surprising banjolele that everybody will love.

 - Steel tension hoop